 To run to a function on the call stack

 The debugger must be in break mode.

 Open the Call Stack window, if necessary.
-(Choose Call Stack from the Debug menu, Windows submenu.)
+Choose Call Stack on the Debugmenu.

-In the Call Stack window, right-click the function name and choose Run To Cursor from the shortcut menu.
+In the Call Stack window, right-click the function name and choose Run To Cursor.